drjrkuhn/Ardulingua/README.md

 ## Briefs and Property Codes

-Property get/set/sequencing rely on JsonDelegate meth_str names with special prepended codes.
+Property get/set/sequencing rely on JsonDelegate method names with special prepended codes.
 The remote property name should be a short, unique character sequence like "prop".
 We will call this abbreviation of the property name the property `brief`.

 We prepend a single-character opcode to the property brief to denote a standard property operation.
 The server is responsible for dispatching the coded brief to the appropriate function.
 A possible mechanism is detailed below, but dispatch tables are flexible and can use pure callback functions, class methods, or lambda with capture.

-> NOTE: codes are prepended rather than appended to make string matching terminate earlier during dispatch map method string lookup. `brief` meth_str tags should be kept to a few characters for the same reason.
+> NOTE: codes are prepended rather than appended to make string matching terminate earlier during dispatch map method string lookup. `brief` method tags should be kept to a few characters for the same reason.
 Even a fast hash-map will need to loop through the entire string to compute the hash-value for lookup.
-So use a brief meth_str tag like "dacv" rather than "MyDACOutputValueInVolts".
+So use a brief method tag like "dacv" rather than "MyDACOutputValueInVolts".

 |opcode| operation                          |meth[^1]| server signature[^2]                      |
 |:----:|:-----------------------------------|:-----:|:-------------------------------------------|